Apiyo4/Bread/README.md

 ## Description
 Recipe for bread
 ## Setup/Installation Requirements
+Open locally using
 * Clone repo
-* Open the indes.html file in browser https://apiyo4.github.io/Bread/index.html
+* Open the indes.html file in browser
+#
+Or visit deployed site
+https://apiyo4.github.io/Bread/index.html
 ## Known Bugs
 Currently there are no known bugs